ReplicaMark5/A2-Prep---QM/AI/learning guides/Lecture 16.md

 ---

 ### 4  Deployment in Practice

+> [!bug] EXAM FOCUS — Deployment Application
+> Speaker 2: "How would you suggest they go about it?"
+> Expect questions on implementing quality management plans

 Deployment means turning strategy into **projects** with clear owners, resources, timelines, and indicators.
 Goals are broken into sub-goals and assigned to teams and individuals.
 This ensures responsibility is visible and progress can be tracked.

 > [!question] **Check Your Understanding**
 > Can you follow one strategic goal all the way down to its projects and KPIs?
 > If not, the deployment is incomplete.

 ---